wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/139-submission-no-1188-mcewen-to-cabinet.md

 45\.
 The United Kingdom officials have said that they will only learn in negotiations with the EEC what special arrangements could be secured on account of the Commonwealth.

 46\.
-On the other hand, French officials have told our people in Paris that they could only agree to the United Kingdom joining the EEC if the United Kingdom accepted all the obligations of the Treaty of Rome including the common external tariff and the common agricultural policy.1
+On the other hand, French officials have told our people in Paris that they could only agree to the United Kingdom joining the EEC if the United Kingdom accepted all the obligations of the Treaty of Rome including the common external tariff and the common agricultural policy.[1](#f1)

 47\.
 Since any safeguards for Australian trade would have to be secured by negotiation it is relevant to note that the United Kingdom has indicated to the EEC that, in the event of her joining, she would have no objection to her tariff preferences in the Commonwealth being negotiated between the EEC and the Commonwealth countries concerned.

  _Conclusion_

 48\.
 In the light of such advices as we have about the United Kingdom’s intentions in respect of safeguards for Australian trade and the discussions between the United Kingdom and Australian officials in London in the past ten days, the departmental assessment is that the United Kingdom’s entry into the EEC would have widespread adverse effects on our trade and quite significant adverse effects on the trade and economic side of Commonwealth relations.

 1 See Document 142.

+[NAA: A3917 VOLUME 9]